 The EU has for many years played a leading role in arms export control, both regionally and internationally.
-In 1998 the Council adopted the European Union Code of Conduct on Arms Exports which established a notification and consultation mechanism for export licence denials, included a transparency procedure through the publication of the EU annual reports on arms exports and laid down eight criteria for the export of conventional arms.
-EU Member States apply those eight criteria to their decisions to grant or to deny an arms export licence:
+In 1998 the Council adopted the European Union Code of Conduct on Arms Exports .
+Itestablished a notification and consultation mechanism for export licence denials, including a transparency procedure, through the publication of the EU annual reports on arms exports.
+It also laid down eight criteria (see Common Position 2008/944/CFSP ) for the export of conventional arms that EU Member States apply to their licensing decisions:

-Article 8(2) of the EU Common Position provides for the publication of an EU annual report (see Eleventh , Twelfth, Thirteenth and Fourteenth annual reports).
-In addition to data provided in the EU annual reports, most Member States publish national reports on arms exports on the internet (see table E, page 417 of the 14th EU annual report for relevant links).
+Article 8(2) of the EU Common Position provides for the publication of an EU annual report.
+In addition to data provided in the EU annual reports, most Member States publish national reports on arms exports online.

+The risk assessment and transparency measures required under the Common Position apply to goods listed in the EU common military list.
+The most recent version of the list [2 MB] was adopted by the Council on 9 April 2014.
 The User's Guide , drawn up and regularly updated by the Working Party on Conventional Arms Exports, serves as guidance to assist Member States in implementing the Common Position (cf. Article 13 of the Common Position).
-It is intended for use primarily by export licensing officials.
+It is primarily intended for use by licensing officials.

-EU outreach activities significantly developed with the adoption in 2008 of Council Joint Action 2008/230/CFSP that funded seminars, bringing together experts in the control of arms exports from EU Member States and interested third parties, especially near neighbours.
-Beneficiaries included the countries of South Eastern Europe, North African and Mediterranean partners and Eastern European Caucasian partners of the European Neighbourhood Policy, as well as Turkey and Ukraine.
-The objectives of the seminars included promotion of the criteria and principles of Common Position 2008/944/CFSP, and assistance in drafting and implementing legislation to ensure effective control of arms exports.
+EU outreach activities significantly developed with the adoption in 2008 of Council Joint Action 2008/230/CFSP that funded seminars, bringing together experts in the control of arms exports from EU Member States and interested third parties, especially ‘near neighbours’.
+Beneficiaries have included the countries of South Eastern Europe, North Africa and Eastern Europe and the Caucasus.
+The seminars promoted the criteria and principles of Common Position 2008/944/CFSP, as well as assistance in drafting and implementing legislation to ensure effective control of arms exports.